Zelyson/Ping-C-Sharp/README.md

 ```sh
 dotnet --info
 ```
 If the information it returns contains a tab called: .NET SDKs installed, you are all set up.
-I however it returns an error such as `'dotnet --info' is not recognized as an internal or external command`, you need to install the .NET SKD.
+If however it returns an error such as `'dotnet --info' is not recognized as an internal or external command`, you need to install the .NET SKD.
 A download can be found here: https://dotnet.microsoft.com/download

 ## Build
 Navigate to the folder containing the Program.cs file and open a command prompt here. then type: